-Mary Anne has been involved in the field of birth since August 1994 (twenty-three years).
-She resides with her husband of thirty-one years in Eagleville TN.
+Mary Anne has been involved in the field of birth since August 1994.
+She resides with her family in Eagleville TN.
 She has three children and four grandchildren.

-In pursuit of her passion to improve the reputation of midwives, Mary Anne has served two terms as the President of the Tennessee Midwives Association (TMA) as well as other positions on the TMA Board and continues to serve as a TMA legislative liaison.
-As a legislative liaison she worked tirelessly, along with other midwives, to legalize CPM/home birth midwifery in the state of Tennessee by successfully lobbing for three different bills through the state Legislature.
-She has served two terms on the Council of Certified Professional Midwives a division of the Department of Health state of

-Tennessee as Vice-Chairperson and the Chairperson.
+In pursuit of her passion to improve the reputation of midwives, Mary Anne has served two terms as President of the TMA (Tennessee Midwives Association) as well as other positions on the TMA board and continues to serve as a TMA legislative liaison.
+As a legislative liaison she worked tirelessly, along with other midwives, to legalize CPM/Home birth midwifery in the state of Tennessee by successfully lobbing for three different bills through the state Legislature.
+She has served two terms on the Council of Certified Professional Midwives a division of the Department of Health state of Tennessee as Vice-Chairperson and the Chairperson.
 Currently she serves as the consultant to the Council of Certified Professional Midwives reviewing complaints for the Council.
 Currently, Mary Anne sits on the board of NARM as the Director of Accountability.

-While caring for families as a midwife and monitrice, she maintains three TN State licenses.
+While caring for families as a midwife and monitrice, she maintains three Tennessee State licenses.
 She is currently active in providing education to other midwives and students to improve midwifery care for mothers and babies across the country.

-Some of the courses Mary Anne has created have been accredited by the Midwifery Education and Accreditation Council (MEAC) and one presentation was presented at a Midwives Alliance of North America conference.
+Some of the courses that Mary Anne has created have been accredited by MEAC (Midwifery Education and Accreditation Council) and one presentation was presented at MANA (Midwives Alliance of North America).
 Mary Anne has also been an Instructor at the College of Traditional Midwifery.
-Her most current MEAC accredited class is, "Stick 'em up IV Therapy."
-Involved in community outreach, she has presented courses in local universities and colleges about midwifery.
+Her most current MEAC accredited class is "Stick 'em up IV Therapy" Involved in community outreach, she has presented courses in local universities and colleges about midwifery.
 She was honored to serve as the Keynote presenter at an "Empower Your Birth Conference."